Want to learn how to make vanilla yogurt with me today? Then keep reading, my dear friend!

 If you use fresh milk, boil it first so you kill any bad bacteria (they would "compete" with the good ones).

-Resting time really depends on different factors, like temperature or how alive the bacteria are.
+Resting time really depends on different factors, like temperature or how alive the bacteria (active cultures) are.
 Sometimes the yogurt will be ready in 4 to 6 hours, some other days in 8 or 12.

 Manually check the thickness every once in a while (like every couple of hours) and turn off the yogurt maker (or oven's light) when it's nice and creamy.